+For every such pseudometric $\eta$ there is an $n$-type $q \in S_n(A)$ for which $\eta = \eta_q$.
+Indeed, by Lemma \ref{0hyp}, such a pseudometric $\eta$ is determined by its restriction to the set $ApX$, which is an element of $\HM(ApX)$ defined above.
+Thus it corresponds to a type in $S_n(A)$ by Lemma \ref{n types over A}.

-It becomes complex to give precise description, as in the preceding lemma, of the metric on $S_n(A)$ over the theory $\rbRT_r$ from the data describing the types.
-This complexity only increases with $n$.
+For $n>1$ it seems to be very complex to give a precise description, as in the preceding lemma, of the metric on $S_n(A)$ over the theory $\rbRT_r$.
 Accordingly, we limit ourselves to giving (in the next result) a precise statement of the metric density of the space of 2-types over $\emptyset$.
 Its proof illustrates some of the ideas needed to understand these metric spaces more completely.